What does a Civil Attorney Do?

 Sometimes, when a defendant (or his lawyer) files an answer, he will also file a counterclaim.
 A counterclaim is a petition, where the defendant sues the plaintiff.
 The plaintiff then has twenty days to answer the counterclaim.
 Often, both the plaintiff’s petition, and the defendant’s counterclaim, will be litigated in the same case.

 After the petition and response are filed, the next step in a civil case is often discovery.
 Discovery is a process where, each party can learn facts about the lawsuit from the other party, without going to court.
 Discovery has been a part of civil cases since medieval England.
+(We have records of William Shakespeare giving answers to discovery questions in an English lawsuit.)
 When the English settled America, they brought English court procedures with them, and discovery is one of those procedures that still exists today.

 Types of discovery that may be used are: